seanyoungberg/ps-aws-lab-cnf-eks/README.md

 ```
 ssh aws-cnv3-jump -c sudo mv igb_uio.ko rte_kni.ko /var/www/html/
 ```
+\!
+Note that these modules are specific to the ami used for the nodes, hence if you use a different ami you will most likely need to recompile the modules

 # setup multus and scale the cluster
 download and apply multus